 Many organisations still have pockets of data stored outside their enterprise database platforms.
 This presents risks in terms of data security and availability to support critical business operations.
 Consolidating these data sources to a commercial database platform may not be possible due to technical or cost reasons.
 Open Source database platforms provide a robust data management platform without the steep entry level costs associated with running a commercial database.

 On the other hand, the cost of commercial database platforms may be out of reach for small businesses and startups.
-Open Source databases provide rich database functionality with very low entry level price point to develop applications that can scale to support web scale user communities.
+Open Source databases provide rich database functionality with very low entry level price point to develop applications that can scale to support large user communities and workloads.

 There are multiple open source database options available to support many different use cases.
-Be sure to correctly evaluate the different open source database platforms and understand how each offering can best support your requirements.
+Be sure to correctly evaluate the different options available and understand how each offering can best support your requirements.
 Selecting the wrong open source database platform can introduce significant performance and scalability limitations that can be very expensive to remediate once a system is live.

-Before going ahead with a new implementation or migrating from a commercial database platform consider the following advantages and disadvantages of going down this path.
+Before going ahead with a new implementation, or when evaluating a migration away from a commercial database platform, consider the following advantages and disadvantages of going down this path.